AshleyXM/Socket-Programming-Project/README.md

 ![image](https://user-images.githubusercontent.com/60614853/233798970-7212a547-ad55-41a2-af60-be2e156a3799.png)

 **Note:** The launching order must be like this: serverM -> serverA -> serverB -> client.
-And you want to stop the processes, I would recommend to kill the processes in the reverse order (that is, client -> serverB -> serverA -> serverM), otherwise, you might get into some unexpected port-related problems.
+And when you want to stop the processes, I would recommend to kill the processes in the reverse order (that is, client -> serverB -> serverA -> serverM), otherwise, you might get into some unexpected port-related problems.

 # Screenshots